Doughty, Okoro lead No. 16 Auburn past Iowa State 80-76 - WHIZ News

+He doesn’t trash talk or boast, because as his Auburn teammates put it, he doesn’t need to.

+“Nah, but he definitely backs it up every time,” guard Samir Doughty said when asked if Okoro says anything on the court.
+“If I was on the opposing team, he’s not someone I would want to guard.”

-Isaac Okoro scored 19 points, Samir Doughty had 18 and No. 16 Auburn held off Iowa State 80-76 in the opening game of the Big 12/SEC Challenge on Saturday.
+Okoro scored 19 points, Doughty had 18 and No. 16 Auburn held off Iowa State 80-76 in the opening game of the Big 12/SEC Challenge on Saturday.

 Rasir Bolton led the Cyclones with 23 points and Tyrese Haliburton, the team’s leading scorer going into the game, added 12.